chrisnoonan98675/site/xl-deploy/concept/package-as-code.markdown

 }
 {% endhighlight %}

+### Deploy to a target environment

+There are three options to deploy using the Deployfile:

+1. Deploy to the default environment (the first environment defined in the Deployfile).
+1. Deploy to a target environment defined inside the Deployfile

+                deploy('PetPortal', '1.1.0', 'Environments/XLD/Staging') {
+                  deployable('PetClinic-ear', 'jee.Ear') {
+                    fileUri = upload("PetClinic-1.0.ear")
+                  }

+1. Deploy to target environment existing on your XL Deploy server (not defined in the Deployfile)

+                deploy('PetPortal', '1.1.0', '<FullEnvironmentID>') {
+                  deployable('PetClinic-ear', 'jee.Ear') {
+                    fileUri = upload("PetClinic-1.0.ear")
+                  }

 ### Create provisioning package

-This sample deployfile creates a provisioning package using the `template` syntax:
+This sample Deployfile creates a provisioning package using the `template` syntax:

 {% highlight groovy %}
 xld {